 The patient can acquire the system from PD Neurotechnology Ltd and he or she could be paired to a healthcare professional who provides the follow-up in the monitoring data and the communication with the patient / caregiver through the system.
 The patient could use the system only after consulting a healthcare professional who is obliged to be trained, and registered to PDNeurotechnology Ltd in the use of the PDMonitor® system (certified by PD Neurotechnology Ltd. as PDMonitor® Healthcare Professional).
 Both, the patient and the healthcare professional are registered users of the PDMonitor® System.

 Parkinson’s disease medication is actually symptom alleviation and not treatment.
 That means a professional’s work is evaluated by how well the patient’s symptoms are handled.
-This is particularly problematic when the feedback from the patient is provided once a month or even less frequently.
+This is particularly problematic when the feedback from the patient is not provided frequently.
 To make matters worse, PD patients at later stages could suffer from cognitive impairments, deteriorating the quality of communication between them and their treating physician.
 Physicians incorporating systems like the PDMonitor® into their practice could use the information provided to discover PD symptomatology that is poorly described or occult to patient or measure the effect of a change in therapy to optimize their symptoms.

 Parkinson’s disease affects a population estimated somewhere between 7-10 million worldwide.
 This number is expected to grow significantly by 2030.
 The number of trained, expert physicians simply cannot offer the care these people need.